Lake Tharthar raid: Background

-The training camp, located in a remote region near Lake Tharthar, next to the Sunni Anbar and Salahuddin provinces, was, according to Iraq officials, the largest guerrilla training camp discovered by that point in the war.
+The training camp, located in a remote region near Lake Tharthar, next to the Sunni Al Anbar and Salah ad Din provinces, was, according to Iraq officials, the largest guerrilla training camp discovered by that point in the war.
 The camp was shared by Ba’ath party loyalists and members of Al-Qaeda.
 The insurgents had planned to attack the city of Samarra, which was located some 55 kilometers (34 mi) east of the lake, with a large number of car bombs.
 A concurrent operation had pushed the insurgents outside of the city and forced them to camp in a swampy area next to the lake.
 The remote site contained ramshackle huts and tents, several cars, and boats used by insurgents to cross the lake.
 The camp was well camouflaged and defended by mortars and machine gun nests.
 There were an estimated 120 insurgents in the camp at the time of the raid.